Gauging the wave: Look to Virginia for early signs of ‘suburban revolt’

 A poll released last Monday by Christopher Newport University showed the race statistically tied, with 46 percent of likely voters favoring Spanberger and 45 percent supporting Brat.
 That’s a significant shift from two years ago, when Brat beat Democrat Eileen Bedell by 15 points.

-The poll found a gender gap in the 7th, comparable to other districts across the country, with men favoring Brat by 13 points more, and Spanberger leading among women by 16 points.
+The poll found a gender gap in the 7th, comparable to other districts across the country, with men favoring Brat by 13 points, and Spanberger leading among women by 16 points.

 In interviews, longtime Republican voters said Trump’s focus on culturally divisive issues is driving them further from the party.